Afghanistan men's national basketball team: Early history

 Basketball was first played in Afghanistan in 1936.
 In 1966, the Afghanistan National Olympic Committee (ANOC) founded the first national basketball team after receiving challenges from India and Pakistan.
 Tom Gouttierre, an American Peace Corps volunteer and coach of the team at Habibia High School, became the first coach.
-Using detailed, confidential instructions from John Wooden, the Afghan team became the only other to run the famous UCLA zone press.
+Using detailed, confidential instructions from John Wooden, the Afghanistan team became the only other to run the famous UCLA zone press.

 Although the international games were canceled, in 1969 Gouttierre returned on a Fulbright Fellowship and again became the Habibia coach, and in 1970 Bill Bradley of the New York Knicks tutored the team while visiting the country.
 That year China challenged the ANOC.
-Because of the lack of preparation time, Gouttierre decided that current and former Habibia players were the best choice for a second Afghan national team.
-Using the zone press, it defeated a much larger Chinese team in Parwan Province in the Afghan team's first international victory.
+Because of the lack of preparation time, Gouttierre decided that current and former Habibia players were the best choice for a second Afghanistan national team.
+Using the zone press, it defeated a much larger Chinese team in Parwan Province in the Afghanistan team's first international victory.

 FIBA Asia Cup

 Afghanistan has failed to qualify for the FIBA Asia Cup, while as well as only entering in the qualification rounds only once in 2013 when they entered in the South Asian Basketball Association Qualifying Round.
 Afghanistan would defeat Nepal before losing to India and failing to qualify for the Asia Cup.
-This is there only appearance in FIBA Asia Cup qualification rounds to date.
+This is their only appearance in FIBA Asia Cup qualification rounds to date.